20 Facts About Queen Elizabeth II and Prince Philip's Wedding

 When you hear the term "royal wedding," Prince Harry and Meghan Markle, Prince William and Kate Middleton, and Prince Charles and Lady Diana Spencer might be the first couples who spring to mind.
 But what about Queen Elizabeth II and Prince Philip's big day?

-While the couple recently celebrated their 71st wedding anniversary, their romance was far from a fairytale.
+Well, their romance was far from a fairytale.
 Elizabeth's family wasn't thrilled with the pairing, and Philip's German heritage meant that he couldn't invite his sisters to attend.
 There was drama, and romance, and gifts galore—not to mention one ill-timed broken tiara.
-Read on for all the royally fascinating details about Queen Elizabeth II and Prince Philip's wedding.
+Read on for all the royally fascinating details about Queen Elizabeth II and Prince Philip's courtship and wedding, which took place at Westminster Abbey on November 20, 1947.

 The couple didn't get to see much of each other during World War II, as Philip was a Royal Navy officer.
 In 1946, Philip was back in London and a regular visitor to Buckingham Palace.
 That same year, while spending a month at Balmoral Castle in Scotland, Philip proposed to Elizabeth—who happily, and immediately, accepted.